JaumeNB/Blog_app/README.md

 # Main functionalities:

-- Create blogposts with a rich editor (CKEditor) and upload pictures/GIFs
+- Create blogposts with a rich editor (CKEditor) and upload pictures/GIFs on local drive
 - Save blogposts to DB with SQLAlchemy (SQLite, MySQL or PostgreSQL engines)
 - Edit blogposts
 - Delete blogposts
 - Admin page
-- Multilingual (currently spanish and english)

 # Usage: